 But where in the U.S. can you find the best, most friendly neighbors?
 And what does it actually mean to be neighborly?
 We wanted to find out.

 We scoured the web for data about different things that we think make friendly neighbors: People looking out for each other, doing favors for one another, and just acting like good neighbors.
 Then, we analyzed that data to see which cities in the U.S. have the best neighbors — and are the most neighborly.

-According to our data, the top 25 most neighborly cities are:
+According to our data, the top 25 most neighborly cities of 2020 are:

 - Augusta, Georgia